djmattyg007/WebFramework/README.txt

 system.
 Unfortunately, this is not perfect yet, and still requires some work.

 This framework is a work in progress.
-It is still missing a lot of things, and as such is currently just at v0.3.0.
+It is still missing a lot of things, and as such is currently just at v0.3.1.
 The following is a list of things that are still missing or still need work:
 - A base design.
 It is still incredibly basic.
-The top priorities are a design for the 404 page, and getting the top nav bar working correctly.
+The top priority is getting the top nav bar working correctly.
 - Documentation.
 I have not had time to write any yet.
 The first focus will be to ensure all functions in all core classes have proper PHPDoc.
 - The model layer has not yet been implemented in any way, shape or form, and